UHCL Archives & Special Collections

 About UHCL Archives & Special Collections

 The University of Houston-Clear Lake Archives & Special Collections, established in 1989, support research, access, and preservation of their collections.
-The Archives serve as the repository of non-current records of University of Houston-Clear Lake.
+The Archives serve as the repository of non-current records of UH-Clear Lake.
 They include the Johnson Space Center (JSC) History Collection, and materials relating to human space flight and Clear Lake area history.
 These materials are open for research to UHCL students, alumni, faculty, staff and the general public.

 Finding aids for all university records, photographs, periodicals, broadsides and oral histories exist in paper format within UHCL Archives.